Sekai-World/sekai-viewer/src/utils/Live2DPlayer/README.md

     - feat: Implement SoundPlayMode
     - fix: when talk no voice during autoplay, immediately skip
     - fix: weird motion loop (by downscale it to 20%)
+- commit this
+    - feat(live2d): fancy ui and text animation
+    - refactor: change some varible name